Here is a quick start guide on how to improve help pages in the Jabref User Documentation.

 Please note: The message you provide here will be visible in the history of the help page, so please consider your change and provide a meaningful description of your changes.

-As a last step, submit the changes you have made back to the JabRef team:
+As the last step, submit the changes you have made back to the JabRef team:

 Just press the "Create Pull Request" button, and confirm the creation of the request on the next page.